giladshanan/health-mapper/README.md

 # README: Health Mapper Chicago

-Users can enter a location to view a list of the nearest office locations for Health Care Providers.
+Users can enter a location to view a list of the nearest office locations for health care providers.

 Below the list, a map will display the directions and the option to select mode of transit.